mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

    {{< figure src="/attachments/appstore/connectors/aws-authentication/devportal-edit-constant.png"" >}}

-4. In the popup enter your values in the **New Value** field and click **Save**.
+4. Fill out the **New Value** field and click **Save**.
-5. When all constants have been set, restart the environment in order to make the new constant values effective.
+5. After setting all constants, restart the environment in order to apply the new constant values.

 ##### 4.1.1.3 Using the GetTemporaryCredentials Microflow in Studio Pro